-The Whole School uses student-centered, experiential approaches to support academic skills in core curriculum subjects.
-Creative arts are integrated into all subjects, and students enjoy a variety of artistic forms which they use to demonstrate their learning.
-At the Whole School we believe daily exposure to drama, music, movement and handiwork keep the child’s natural wonder and imagination active.
+The Whole School uses student-centered, experiential approaches to support academic skills in core curricular subjects.
+Outdoor Learning is integrated into all subjects, and students enjoy a variety of outdoor experiences which influence their learning.
+At the Whole School we believe daily exposure to nature in the form of exploring forest, field, pond, river, and farm to engage each child and enhance their sense of natural wonder and imagination.

 We teach in multi-aged classes as we believe this setting allows children to develop academically, socially and emotionally at their own pace without pressure of living up to grade level standards.
 Students feel safe and supported while accomplishing skills and knowledge at their level.
 Thematic units span all the classrooms in the school, allowing the children to come together, collaborate, and build on each other’s understandings.